pymacaron/pymacaron-core/README.rst

 convenient to mark all responses initiated by a given call to your public facing API by a common unique call ID.

-Klue does this automagically for you, by way of generating and passing around a custom HTTP header named 'KlueCallerID'.
+PyMacaron does this automagically for you, by way of generating and passing around a custom HTTP header named 'PymCallerID'.

-In the same spirit, every subsequent call initiated by a call to the public facing API registers a path via the 'KlueCallerPath' header, hence telling each server the list of servers that have been called between the public facing API and the current server.
+In the same spirit, every subsequent call initiated by a call to the public facing API registers a path via the 'PymCallerPath' header, hence telling each server the list of servers that have been called between the public facing API and the current server.